On a Class of Hypergeometric Diagonals: Algebraicity and Hadamard grade

 (the $_2F_1$ being algebraic by Schwarz's classification~\cite{Schwarz1872}) hence its Hadamard grade is 2.

 Similarly, the diagonals from~\eqref{eq:10} and~\eqref{eq:11} have Hadamard grade 2 due to the identities

 and

 and to the fact that the two $_3F_2$'s on the right-hand side are algebraic by the interlacing criterion~\cite[Thm.~4.8]{BeHe89}; see Figure~\ref{fig:interlacing} for a pictorial proof, where red points correspond to top parameters, and blue points to bottom parameters (and the additional parameter 1).
-More generally, the diagonal from~\eqref{eq:23-26} has Hadamard grade 2 due to the identity